ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 Ver and Var Overwrite:  xxxxxxxx-xxxx-Mxxx-Nxxx-xxxxxxxxxxxx
 Final:                  919108f7-52d1-4320-9bac-f847db4148a8
 ~~~~
-{: id='v4vervar' title='UUIDv4 Example Ver Var bit swaps '}
+{: id='v4vervar' title='UUIDv4 Example Ver/Var bit swaps '}

-## Example of UUIDv5 Value {uuidv5_example}
+## Example of UUIDv5 Value {#uuidv5_example}
 The SHA1 computation from {{sample_implementation}} is detailed in {{v5sha1}}
 while the field mapping and all values are illustrated in {{v5fields}}.
-Finally to further illustrate the bit swaping for version and variant and the unused/discarded part of the SHA1 value see {{v5vervar}}.
+Finally to further illustrate the bit swapping for version and variant and the unused/discarded part of the SHA1 value see {{v5vervar}}.

 ~~~~
 Name Space (DNS):       6ba7b810-9dad-11d1-80b4-00c04fd430c8